-The financial statements of the Organization are prepared on the accrual basis of accounting and in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) specific to nonprofit organizations.
+The financial statements of the Organization are prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP).
 The Organization presents information about its net assets and activities by two net asset classes: without donor restrictions and with donor restrictions.